 From Sega Retro

-This game is the first in a short-lived series which thrived through the 8-bit and 16-bit era.
-The game is well known for it's difficulty and humorous reactions and attacks by the games characters.
+This game is the first in a series which thrived through the 8-bit and 16-bit era and its making its return in 2020.
+It is well known for it's difficulty and humorous reactions and attacks by the games characters.

 As seen in the games intro, the Battletoads along with Princess Angelica are venturing to the Princesses home planet when one or two battletoads (one on Mega Drive, two on Game Gear) go missing along with a princess and must be rescued from the Dark Queen.
 Professor Bird sends the remaining Battletoad(s) to rescue them.

 Two buttons are used; an attack button and a jump button.
 Although there is only one attack button, the attack varies based on situation.
 Certain objects, such as large snakes can be grabbed onto and climbed up or down.
 Weapons can be found at various points in levels and used against opponents.
 Capsules that appear occasionally can also be broken and it's contents collected.
 If flies are seen they can be eaten for a health boost by pressing the attack button when close enough.

 There are also rope repelling levels where the objective is to be lowered down a shaft that is filled with obstacles and enemies.
 The enemies can be attacked but the obstacles must be dodged.
 By moving to the extreme side of the screen the player can transform into a wrecking ball and swing across the screen by pressing the attack button, wiping out any opponents in the way.

 Vehicle levels are considered the most difficult and require quick reflexes.
 Depending on the level you will be in a variety of transports, such as a speedbike, a jet, and surfboards.
 Levels are filled with obstacles and other riders which cannot be attacked.
 Most vehicle levels allow you to jump and some have intermission sections that allow classic action gameplay.

 There are twelve levels available in the Mega Drive version, nine in the Game Gear version.
 Below they are listed in the order encountered: